kingaa/sbied/scripts/mac-fortran.md

 To test it, run the installation and test scripts from http://kinglab.eeb.lsa.umich.edu/SBIED/scripts/preparation.html.

+If these still don't work, complaining about a lack of FORTRAN support, try installing `gfortran` as shown in the instructions below for older versions of the OS.

 ### OSX 10.9 and older

 Make sure you have `Xcode` installed.
 It is available at https://developer.apple.com/xcode/downloads/.
 You may need to follow the "Additional Tools" link to find an older version of `Xcode`.